The complete guide to hair building fibres

 How to use hair building fibres

 Using hair building fibres is incredibly easy… and fast!
-There are a lot of outdated opinions that concealment products are messy and fake-looking, but truth be told we’ve come a LONG way since that hair in a can!
+There are a lot of outdated opinions that concealment products are messy and fake-looking.
+But truth be told we’ve come a LONG way since hair in a can!
 Using fibres takes seconds and can easily be added into your morning routine, without having to sacrifice that lie in!
 It’s just like having spray-on-hair.

 - STEP 1: On dry hair, lightly sprinkle the fibres onto the areas you need it, such as the hairline, bald patches or the parting.
 Remember, less is more!

 - STEP 2: Gently blend in with your fingers for a completely seamless look.
 For more coverage, gradually build up the fibres to avoid clumping and allow them to blend into the hair.

 - STEP 3: For best results and waterproof hold, spritz with a Hair Fibre Locking Spray.

 And that’s it!
 A few hair building fibre brands also allow you to blend together a few colours to achieve your perfect shade.
 Simply apply the darkest colour to your hair first, then lightly tap on the lighter shade and blend together with your fingers.
 This enables you to add a peppering of grey or white to suit more mature hair, and even mimic highlights in dyed hair.

 Using hair building fibres with other hair loss treatments

 Hair building fibres are far from the only hair loss treatment on the market; a quick Google search will bring up a ton of options for those of us suffering with hair loss, so it’s no wonder many people are left feeling overwhelmed with choice.